River Dee, Aberdeenshire

 The River Dee (Uisge Dhè) is a river in Aberdeenshire, Scotland.
 It rises in the Cairngorms and flows through southern Aberdeenshire to reach the North Sea at Aberdeen.
 The area it passes through is known as Deeside, or Royal Deeside in the region between Braemar and Banchory because Queen Victoria came for a visit there in 1848 and greatly enjoyed herself.
 She and her husband, Prince Albert, built Balmoral Castle there which replaced an older castle.

-Deeside is a popular area for tourists, due to the combination of scenic beauty and historic and royal associations.
+Deeside is a popular area for tourists, due to the combination of its scenery and historic royal associations.
 It is part of the Cairngorms National Park, and the Deeside and Lochnagar National Scenic Area.
 The Dee is popular with anglers and is one of the most famous salmon fishing rivers in the world.

 The New Statistical Account of Scotland attributed the name Dee as having been used as early as the second century AD in the work of the Alexandrian geographer Claudius Ptolemy, as Δηοῦα (=Deva), meaning 'goddess'.
 This indicated the river had divine status in the beliefs of the ancient inhabitants of the area.
+The Gaelic name Uisge Dhè literally means 'Water of God'.
 There are several other rivers with the same name in Great Britain, and they are believed to have similar derivations, as may the Dee's near neighbour to the north which is the River Don.